GeneSJC/walkMVC/README.md

 In /post:
 * post_ctrl.php : add custom business logic
 * post_mapper.php : define your DB schema mappings
-* post_formcfg.php : define the form structure for the model
+* post_formcfg.php : define the HTML-form structure for the model
 * post_tbl.sql : just here for refence.
 Use post_mapper.php to generate schema

 In /_template: